 Rekero has long been held as the camp to try and emulate in the Mara as it has everything you would look for from a camp.
-Owner run and managed, the level of standards are comparable with those of camps in Botswana and, due to the depth and knowledge that is learnt through experience of an area over a long period, the guiding can certainly be compared as well.
-The tents themselves may lack the glass fronts and air conditioning that can be offered these days but if it is a great, small and well located camp with awesome game year round that you are looking for then this is it….there is a reason the camp can be very hard to get space in!!
+Overseen by Asilia the level of of hospitality and service are some of the best in the country.
+Due to the depth and knowledge that is learnt through experience of an area over a long period, the guiding is also classed as some of the best as well.
+The tents themselves may lack the glass fronts and air conditioning that can be offered these days but if it is a great, small and well located camp with awesome game year round…there is a reason the camp can be very hard to get space in!!

 Rekero - The Details

 Located in the heart of Kenya’s Masai Mara National Reserve, Rekero is accessed by the nearby Olkiombo airstrip that is approximately 15 minutes drive from camp and one hours flight from Nairobi itself.
 Being located in the centre of the reserve you have the option of venturing West to the famous Marsh as featured in BBC's Big Cat Diaries, East to the short plains where a fearsome coalition of male cheetah inhabit, or meander along the famous Mara River.

-The Camp is open all year except during April and May and caters for up to fourteen guests in 7 tents.
+The Camp is open all year except during April and May and caters for up to fourteen guests in seven tents.
 It is a classic mobile tented safari camp.
-Gerard and Rainee Beaton along with their partner Jackson Ole Looseyia of Big Cat Diary fame, own and host this unique camp.
-Their team of professional Masai safari guides and camp crew have worked together for years, providing guests with an in depth and truly memorable Masai Mara experience.
+The team of professional Masai safari guides and camp crew have worked together for years, providing guests with an in depth and truly memorable Masai Mara experience.

 With the small and intimate size of Rekero, features such as dining out under the stars, or having sundowners while looking over the local hippo pool are easily arranged and can add something memorable to a stay.